Achievable logoAchievable logo

 • If additional services are provided alongside the trade, a higher fee may be justified

-The 5% rule also considers the type of trade when determining if a fee is excessive.
+The 5% rule also considers the type of trade when determining whether a fee is excessive.
 There are four general trade types, and you already have learned two of them (agency and principal trades).
 The two others are proceeds transactions and riskless transactions.

-A proceeds transaction is what it sounds like.
-These occur when a customer requests a liquidation (sale) of a security, then uses the sale proceeds to purchase a new security.
+A proceeds transaction is when a customer sells a security and uses the proceeds to buy a new security.
 For example, a customer sells 100 shares of Walmart Inc. stock (ticker: WMT), and uses the proceeds to purchase as many shares of Target corp. stock (ticker: TGT) as possible.
-While proceeds transactions involve two transactions, FINRA considers it one trade to determine the fee percentage.

-Let’s assume an investor sells $2,000 of WMT stock to purchase $2,000 of TGT stock, then is charged a $200 commission.
-This would represent a 10% charge based on $2,000 ($200 is 10% of $2,000), not a 5% charge based on $4,000.
-Although the total money involved in the trade was $4,000 ($2,000 sold, the $2,000 purchased), FINRA views proceeds transactions as one transaction for the 5% rule.
+For example, assume an investor sells $2,000 of WMT stock to purchase $2,000 of TGT stock, and is charged a $200 commission.
+This represents a 10% charge based on $2,000 ($200 is 10% of $2,000), not a 5% charge based on $4,000.
+Although the total money involved was $4,000 ($2,000 sold and $2,000 purchased), FINRA views proceeds transactions as one transaction for the 5% rule.

 A riskless transaction is a specific type of principal transaction.
-Assume a firm acting on a principal basis receives a request to buy a security from a customer.
-However, the firm does not have the security in its inventory.
-A riskless principal transaction would occur if the firm went to the market, bought the security into their inventory, then immediately sold it to their customer.
-Firms that perform trades on a principal basis risk being unable to sell securities in their inventory.
-This danger does not exist with a riskless transaction as an investor is waiting to purchase the security.
-Because of the lack of risk, firms should charge smaller transaction fees when facilitating these transactions.
+Assume a firm acting on a principal basis receives a request to buy a security from a customer, but the firm does not have the security in its inventory.
+A riskless principal transaction occurs if the firm goes to the market, buys the security into its inventory, and then immediately sells it to the customer.

 Not all securities transactions are subject to the 5% rule.
 In particular, exempt securities and new issues (private or public offerings) avoid the rule.